kikkia/Vinny/docs/Aliases.md

 An alias is a mapping from some trigger (A message) to a command.
 For example, you can set it up where saying `give me a meme` and Vinny would run the command `~rr dank memes`.
 The possibilities are endless.

+### Can I give the command custom input?
+Yes, when setting the command that you want it to run.
+You can put %% in the command where you want everything typed after the trigger to go.

 #### Hierarchy
 When all types are implemented they will have a heirarchy.
 If you have 2 aliases, lets say one is a user, and the other is a guild.
 The guild will override the user alias.
 The hierarchy is